 Making adjustments to your gait to alleviate the pain, for example, can cause foot and ankle fractures, heel spurs and other foot injuries.
 Eventually, due to your improper gait, you may develop leg and back pain.
 Chronic plantar fasciitis may even result in your never being able to return to your favorite sports or running routine.

 At-home treatments or other conservative approaches often work.
 But if they haven’t given you any relief, you may best be served by undergoing plantar fasciitis surgery.
-If the pain keeps you from even being able to walk, talk to your NJ podiatrist about the procedure.
+If the pain keeps you from even being able to walk, talk to our top podiatry specialist about the procedure.
 And if you’ve become disabled and can’t work, surgery can get you back on the job in a relatively short amount of time.

 The best candidates for surgical intervention are those who: